LazZDev/lazaromasot/README.md

 - 💬 Ask me about Front-end development related skills.
 - 📫 How to reach me on: Twitter - @LazDMasotDev
 - 😄 Pronouns: He/His
-- ⚡ Fun fact: I need to music to code.
+- ⚡ Fun fact: I need music to code.